-Among the exiles in Babylon, Ezekiel shows that Israel deserved this judgment, and also that God’s justice creates hope for the future.
+Among the exiles in Babylon, Ezekiel shows that Israel deserved judgment while acknowledging that God’s justice creates hope for the future.

-The Book of Ezekiel can seem vague and confusing for some readers, but with careful observation it contains key details God wants us to know about.
-Many of the divine visions that Ezekiel shares are relevant to God's plans for reconstructing the present world and restoring His people to our former days in the Garden of Eden.
+The book of Ezekiel can seem vague and confusing for some readers, but with careful observation we see that it contains key details for understanding our relationship with God.
+Many of the divine visions that Ezekiel shares are relevant to God's plans for reconstructing the present world and restoring his people to our former days in the garden of Eden.

 Read Scripture Part I

 In the book of Ezekiel, we see the importance of spiritual things when compared to our temporary physical circumstances.
 We also get a glimpse of God's glory manifested with his presence when riding a heavenly chariot.

 God's presence being revealed to Ezekiel in Babylon also demonstrates that holiness has nothing to do with geographical location; rather it's about the condition of the heart.
 God is moved by the faithfulness of men like Ezekiel, who became his priest not because of status but because of his faith in God.
 His example of faith in the midst of darkness is a model for Jesus followers everywhere.